1hedu/GeNESis-APU2PSG/README.md

 - The noise channel only, must be enabled by pressing A on the controller.
 If the lua script is not running, this will just blare noise once you enable it.
 - A live synced version exists, so that you can directly play your NES game, mute the FCEUX emulator in your OS, and have the Sega emulator running alongside it, playing the audio.
 - Gens r57shell may be hard to find.
-I downloaded it, and tried a couple days later from the same location, and the link was broken.
-I'm working on a BizHawk version of the Gens lua.
+I downloaded it, and tried a couple days later from the same location, and the link was broken.  <s>I'm working on a BizHawk version of the Gens lua.</s> Link is back.
+- PWM might be faked on the PSG alone, by setting Freq to max and modulating volume. will have to compare.

 # TODO:
 1. <s>Fix Triangle.
 Not playing correct note lengths.</s>